 There is a Claro (one of the top phone service providers) sales counter at the Guatemala City Airport.

-However, here is a trick that you could use.
+However, there is a trick that you could use.
 There is a dining area in the airport with restaurants and cafes.
 Some of the cafes there will have WiFi for the public to use.
-Chances are you will either have to buy something from them or pay in order to use one of their WiFi services.
+All you have to do is either have to buy something from them or pay in order to use one of their WiFi services.

-I paid 5Q (2020) for an hour of WiFi at one of the cafes at the airport.
+I paid 10Q for an hour of WiFi at one of the cafes at the airport.

 With WiFi, you can call your Uber to meet you in front of the airport and walk out when you see that the driver has arrived.

-There are also currency exchanges at the airport.
+There are also currency exchanges and ATMs at the Guatemala City airport.

 If for some reason ordering an Uber from the airport doesn’t sound feasible, the most reliable way is to have your accommodation in Antigua arrange a shuttle for you.